KUKHUA/ui-sub-live-rewrite/README.md

 # Navigate to the project directory
 cd RealTime-TS-V2

-# Change the ending of the file depending on your operating system.
+# Change the ending of the file depending on your operating system (if it exists).
 # Install the required dependencies
 pip install -r requirements-linux.txt
 ```